In this article

 Target a campaign at locals who can book on a whim with compelling reasons to do just that, and you can stretch your advertising a lot further.

-Activity desks and visitor information centers (VIC) are a big source of local bookings for many tour and activity companies.
+Activity desks and visitor information centers (VICs) may seem old-fashioned, but they’re also a big source of local bookings for many tour and activity companies.
 The majority of visitors to information centers are there looking for things to see and do, so you can be certain that your efforts are reaching the right audience.

-While you’re building relationships with local distributors, don’t forget about hotel concierges.
+And while you’re building relationships with local distributors, don’t forget about hotel concierges.
 Concierges have a reputation for local expertise to maintain, so working with them is a great way to reach travelers who want a truly local experience.
+When travel drops off, you don’t want concierge partnerships to be your only connection to in-destination bookings, but it’s another powerful channel to take advantage of when you can.

 Rezgo offers a full suite of tools to support working with concierges and other local distributors, including commission price sheets, referral tracking, comprehensive reports, and more.
 With all that, you’re ready to start cultivating relationships with concierges.